-- A1 wants to know the list of ontologies referring to a given term - A1 queries the DF for the list of OAs available. - A1 queries each OA for the list of ontologies that include the given term.

-- OA queries all the ontologies that it is able to access, about an object, a property and a class labeled with the given term
+- 1. Agent A wants to know the list of ontologies referring to a given term. - 2.
+Agent A queries the DF for the list of OAs available. - 3.
+Agent A queries each OA for the list of ontologies that include the given term. - 4.
+The OA queries all the ontologies that it is able to access, about an object, a property and a class labelled with the given term.

-5.3.5 Scenario 5 - translation of terms
+2.3.5 Scenario 5 - Term Translation

-This scenario gives a pragmatic example illustrating the "use of translation of terms" in a multi-agent context.
-It involves naming of terms.
+This scenario gives a pragmatic example illustrating the "use of translation of terms" in a multi-agent context and it involves the naming of terms.

 Consider a project integrating two legacy databases.
 Users of the integrated system want to continue seeing the integrated databases in the terms they are used to, the terms of the legacy database they were using.
 The first database contains information about the aircraft parts owned by the aircraft manufacturer; the second database describes aircraft parts owned by the aircraft operator.

-In each database an aircraft part has a name.
-However, one database calls it a name, and the other calls it nomenclature.
+In each database, an aircraft part has a name.
+However, one database calls it a name and the other calls it nomenclature.
 In other words, name and nomenclature are based on the same concept definition (the name of a part).

 A query server answers queries from user agents (user interfaces and agents acting for users).
 The query server uses a domain ontology that integrates the data source ontologies.
 The user interface is based on a user model with user ontologies.
 This permits one user to specify and see part nomenclature in his user interface while another will see part name.
-We translate terms to answer queries based on each user ontology, and we also translate queries for each database.
+We translate terms to answer queries based on each user ontology, and we also translate queries for each database (see Figure 2).

-Figure 2 - Model of scenario 5
+Figure 2: Model of Scenario 5

-- An agent, A1, wants to translate a given term from a first ontology into the corresponding term from a second one. - A1 queries DF for an OA which supports the translation between these ontologies - DF returns the name of a given OA; this OA knows the format of the ontologies involved (XML, OKBC, ..) and has capabilities to make translation between these ones - A1 queries this OA - OA translates the requested term from Ontology Server #1 to Ontology Server #2 where Ontologies 1 and 2 contain the terms defined respectively in databases #1 and #2.
+- 1. An agent, Agent A, wants to translate a given term from a first ontology into the corresponding term from a second one. - 2.
+Agent A queries the DF for an OA which supports the translation between these ontologies. - 3.
+The DF returns the name of a given OA; this OA knows the format of the ontologies involved (XML, OKBC, etc.) and has capabilities to make translation between these ones. - 4.
+Agent A queries this OA. - 5.
+The OA translates the requested term from Ontology Server 1 to Ontology Server 2 where Ontologies 1 and 2 contain the terms defined respectively in Databases 1 and 2.